y-yagi/bake/README.md

 * command: A command that execute.
 * args: Arguments for a command.
 * dependencies: Tasks that before running a command.
+* environments: Environment variables that use when running a command.

 ### Condition